VesselTok: Tokenizing Vessel-like 3D Biomedical Graph Representations for Reconstruction and Generation: Implementation Details

 \subsection{Hyperparameters}

-We employ $\lambda=1e^{-3}$ for (2) and $\tau=0.5$ for predicting the occupancy value.
+We employ $\lambda=1e^{-3}$ for Eq.
+(2) and $\tau=0.5$ for predicting the occupancy value.
 For rendering the 512$^3$ grid size during inference, we use a chunk size of 64$^3$.
-We use random rotations as a data augmentation on the graphs to ensure SE(3) equivariance.
+We use random rotations as a data augmentation on the graphs to improve SE(3) robustness.
 We train the model using the AdamW~\cite{loshchilov2017decoupled} optimizer.